John H. Osorio

-John serves as chair of the Architectural, Engineering & Construction Defect Litigation Practice Group.
+John serves as Chair Emeritus of the Architectural, Engineering & Construction Defect Litigation Practice Group.
 In this capacity, he oversees a large group of attorneys throughout many of the firm's offices dedicated in the defense of construction professionals.

 In addition to John's vast experience in an all matters of construction litigation, he has handled many hundreds of matters involving personal injury, product liability, and catastrophic loss matters.